KM Cross Lublin (speedway team): History

 In 2017, the speedway team in Lublin was reactivated and participated in the Polish Speedway Second League (2. liga).
 In the 2017 season Motor finished second in 2. liga, and reached the play-off final where they were defeated by Start Gniezno.
 The final was contested over two legs, one at each participating club's stadium (50:40 in Lublin, 36:53 in Gniezno).
 Despite losing to Start, Motor qualified for the two-game relegation-promotion playoff against the second-last place team in Nice 1.
 Liga – Stal Rzeszów.
 The first game took place on 1 October 2017 in Rzeszów, with Motor winning 52:38.
 Motor won the deciding game 47:25 which took place on 8 October 2017 in Lublin.

 Motor Lublin ended first half of the 2018 season in first place, three points ahead of Start Gniezno.
 Motor finished first in the Nice 1.
 Liga regular season, and faced Lokomotiv Daugavpils in the play-off semi-finals.
 On 31 August 2018, Motor won the away leg 47:43.
 In the second leg, which took place on 8 September 2018 in Lublin, Motor won 55:35.
 In the play-off finals, Motor faced second placed side ROW Rybnik.
 The first leg took place on 16 September 2018 in Rybnik, which Motor lost 52:38.
 The return leg was contested one week later, when Motor beat ROW 53:37, and gained promotion to Ekstraliga.

 In 2022, the team won the Ekstraliga and were awarded the gold medal and declared Team Speedway Polish Championship winners.

-In 2023, the club signed 3-times world champion Bartosz Zmarzlik.
+In 2023, the club signed 3-times world champion Bartosz Zmarzlik and won the Ekstraliga during the 2023 Polish speedway season and 2024 Polish speedway seasons to record three consecutive title wins.